nodejsafrica/workshoppers/3.working with operators/README.md

 - subtract and assign **-=**
 - assign and subtract **=-**

-Pretty much the name of the operators and they uses are quite the same.
+Pretty much the name of the operators and the uses are the same.
 So, the fear of forgetting is out of equation.

 ## Challenge
 - Declare variables
-- Perform an arithmetic operations using the following operators:
+- Perform arithmetic operations using the following operators:
     - Addition
     - Subtraction
     - Multiplication